Cypress Cone

 What it is

-• dried cones used in traditional decoction or bath preparations
+- dried whole cones used in traditional decoction, infusion, or bath preparations

-• cypress essential oil (steam-distilled from branches, foliage, and sometimes cones) used in aromatherapy
+- cypress essential oil (steam-distilled chiefly from branches and foliage, sometimes including cones) used in aromatherapy and diluted topical blends

-• a minor ingredient in some traditional European herbal blends
+- a minor component of some traditional European herbal and cosmetic formulations

-• an aromatic element in potpourri and household preparations
+- an aromatic element in potpourri and household scent preparations

 Traditional use (educational)

-Cypress has a long but low-profile folk herbal record:
+Cypress has a long but low-profile folk record, weighted more toward cultural symbolism than documented herbal practice:

-• the tree's association with cemeteries and mourning in Mediterranean cultures gave it a symbolic weight that intersects with but is distinct from its herbal identity
+- the tree's deep association with cemeteries, mourning, and longevity gave it a symbolic weight that intersects with, but is distinct from, its herbal identity

-• cypress essential oil has been used in aromatherapy traditions, particularly in French and Italian aromatic practice
+- cypress essential oil entered later aromatherapy traditions, particularly in French and Italian aromatic practice, as a woody base note

 What research says